sg47/SkuareView/README.md

     Compiles skuareview-encode and skuareview-decode, which are just extended versions of kdu_compress and kdu_expand. find_minmax.c
-    A seperate tool used within the Skuareview-NGAS-plugin, to find the min/max floating points values within a 3D HDF5 cube.
+    A seperate tool used within the Skuareview, to find the min/max floating points values within a 3D HDF5 cube.

 Compilation instructions are specified within the makefile.

-This is currently a very brief instruction on what modificaitons need to be made to the Kakadu Library and Kakadu Apps in order for SkuareView-NGAS-plugin to compile.
+This is currently a very brief instruction on what modificaitons need to be made to the Kakadu Library and Kakadu Apps in order for SkuareView to compile.
 They assume an understanding of the software.
 ==============================================================================